l2hyunwoo/metro/docs/faq.md

     - Do you want to limit instances?
 Just scope it
     - Do you not care about limiting instances?
 Don't scope it
 - What's the expected behavior if you have a `@Reusable` type `Thing` and then request a `Lazy<Thing>` elsewhere?
 Currently, Metro `DoubleCheck.lazy(...)`'s whatever binding provides it at the injection site, which would then defeat this.
 To undo that, Metro would need to introduce some means of indicating "what kind" of `Lazy` is needed, which just complicates things for the developer.

+### **Why doesn't Metro support kotlin-inject-style `@IntoMap` bindings?**

+!!! tip "Some technical context"
+    kotlin-inject allows you to provide key/value pairs from an `@IntoMap` function rather than use `@MapKey` annotations.

+This allows some dynamism with keys but has some downsides.
+A few different reasons Metro doesn't use this approach

+- Duplicate key checking becomes a runtime failure rather than compile-time.
+- It breaks the ability to expose `Map<Key, Provider<Value>>` unless you start manually managing `Provider` types yourself.
+- You allocate and throw away a `Pair` instance each time it's called.